plotly/plotly.github.io/_posts/fundamentals/2015-04-23-embed-plotly-graphs.md

    sub-steps:
     - copy: "We've talked a lot about embedding Plotly graphs, but did you know that you can also embed your grid?
 Just like your plots, grids can be embedded in iframes."
     - copy: "You can find the embed code by going to your [Organize](https://plot.ly/organize/) or Profile page and hovering over the saved grid.
 Grids are saved as 'Private' by default, so it's important that you save your data as 'Public' or 'Private Link'."
     - copy: "Copy the iframe just as you would for the plot and paste it to your website or blog.
-This an example of what your grid looks like when it's been embedded."
+This is an example of what your grid looks like when it's been embedded."
       img: "![Embed grid](../static/images/embed-plotly-graphs/embed grid.png)"

  - title: Embed the div